bdickason/bdickason.com/posts/write-things-down.md

 These are real examples from friends:
 * You join a new team, you want to ramp up and get context on the past two years.
 You are told: *"Welome, scroll up and read chat history until 2018."* 😩
 * You're trying to understand why an important decision was made.
 You are told: *"I think we talked about that around the first week of January."* 🧐
-* You find out about an important discussion from a coworker. *"Oh that happened in this meeting, we forgot to add you.
+* You find out about an important discussion from a coworker. *"Oh that happened in this meeting but we forgot to add you.
 Sorry!"* 😤

 **Chat/Meetings are great for ephemeral topics but fails at building institutional knowledge.
 Meetings share the same problem.**